 American Civil War Emancipation Proclamation

 - The Confederacy was benefitting from slaves at home who produced goods and took care of the farms and plantations, while the men were off fighting.
-It was Lincoln's hope that slaves under Confederate control would hear they were freed and rebel, whether or not they understood that the Union had no legal right to free them.
+It was Lincoln's hope that slaves under Confederate control would hear they were freed and rebel.

-- Lincoln was quite sure his proclamation would dash any hope the Confederacy might have of foreign support of monies or supplies.
-Both England and France would be very happy to see the United States break up into smaller pieces as that would weaken us as a country and make us far more vulnerable to foreign aggression.
-But, once slavery was stated as a central issue of the war as this proclamation accomplished, England and France would not support the South's desire to continue slavery.
+- Lincoln was quite sure his Proclamation would dash any hope the Confederacy might have of foreign support of monies or supplies.
+Once slavery was stated as a central issue of the war, England and France would not support the South's desire to continue slavery.